tthoeye/tthoeye.github.io/about.md

 ---
 title: About
 layout: page
-description: About
+description: About the Project
 intro_image: "images/illustrations/reading.jpg"
 intro_image_absolute: false
 intro_image_hide_on_mobile: true
 bodyClass: page-about
 ---

-# What we do and why it matters
+# Our Work

 Across Europe, cities and communities face similar challenges: how to use energy more efficiently, reduce pollution, improve public services and adapt to climate change.